microbiomedata/nmdc-server/docs/development.md

     > From within a Docker container `host.docker.internal` can be used to access the `localhost` of your computer.
 When ingesting from the dev or prod MongoDB instances, be sure to set `NMDC_MONGO_HOST=host.docker.internal` in your `.env` file.

-    > See https://github.com/microbiomedata/infra-admin/blob/main/mongodb/connection-guide.md for more information on connecting to the MongoDB instances.
+    > See https://github.com/microbiomedata/infra-admin/blob/main/mongodb/connection-guide.md (internal) for more information on connecting to the MongoDB instances.
 4. Create a local copy of ingest support files:
     ```bash
     mkdir -p data && scp \